Can I Sponsor My Spouse (Wife/Husband) to Immigrate to Canada?

-A spouse’s simple definition is somebody you are married to under the foreign country and/or Canadian laws.
-A common-law partner is somebody with whom you have entered a conjugal relationship for at least 12 uninterrupted months (i.e. cohabiting, intimate relationship, and financial dependency).
-A conjugal partner is somebody who has been in a spouse-like relationship with you both physically and emotionally.
-The following article explains these terms in more details:
+A spouse’s simple definition is somebody you are married to under the foreign country and Canadian laws.
+A common-law partner is somebody you have entered a conjugal relationship with for at least 12 uninterrupted months (i.e. cohabiting, intimate relationship, and financial dependency).
+A conjugal partner has been in a spouse-like relationship with you both physically and emotionally.
+The following article explains these terms in more detail:

 According to the Immigration and Refugee Protection Regulations, certain relationships are excluded from the definition of spouse.
-Consult with a lawyer or an Immigration Consultant to make sure your case does not fall under any of those circumstances.
+Consult with a lawyer or an Immigration Consultant to ensure your case does not fall under any of those circumstances.

 Who Can Sponsor Their Spouse?